Northwest Bank

-Northwest Bank is a bank headquartered in Warren, PA.
-It is the leading subsidiary of Northwest Bancshares, Inc., a bank holding company.
-It operates 170 branches in central and western Pennsylvania, western New York, eastern Ohio, and Indiana.
+Northwest Bank is a bank headquartered in Warren, Pennsylvania.
+It is the leading subsidiary of Northwest Bancshares, Inc., a bank holding company, and operates 151 branches in Pennsylvania, Western New York, Northeast Ohio, Appalachian Ohio, and Indiana.

 History

+19th century

 The bank was founded in 1896 in Bradford, Pennsylvania.
-At that time, the bank was known as Northwest Mutual Savings Association.
+At the time, the bank was known as Northwest Mutual Savings Association.

+20th century

 In 1974, the bank moved its headquarters to Warren, Pennsylvania.

-In more recent times, while still known as Northwest Mutual Savings Association, the bank acquired a number of other financial institutions including: Ridgway Federal Savings and Loan Association in 1983; Mutual Savings and Loan Association in 1984; Bakerstown Savings and Loan Association in 1985; Horizon Savings Association in 1990; Steitz Savings and Loan Association in 1990; American Federal Saving in 1992; First Federal Savings Bank of Kane in 1996; The First National Bank of Centre Hall in 1996; Bridgeville Savings Bank in 1997; and Corry Savings Bank in 1998.
-In 1985, the bank acquired four southwestern Pennsylvania branches from Equimark subsidiary Pittsburgh-based Equibank.
+While still known as Northwest Mutual Savings Association, the bank acquired a number of other financial institutions including Ridgway Federal Savings and Loan Association in 1983, Mutual Savings and Loan Association in 1984, Bakerstown Savings and Loan Association in 1985, Horizon Savings Association in 1990, Steitz Savings and Loan Association in 1990, American Federal Saving in 1992, First Federal Savings Bank of Kane in 1996, The First National Bank of Centre Hall in 1996, Bridgeville Savings Bank in 1997, and Corry Savings Bank in 1998.

+In 1985, the bank acquired four southwestern Pennsylvania branches from Equimark, a subsidiary of Pittsburgh-based Equibank.
+Ten years later, when National City Corp. acquired Integra Bank (which had itself acquired Equibank two years before), Northwest acquired eight Integra branches from National City that were either redundant or in rural areas that had low chances for growth.

 In 1993, the bank changed its name for the first time when it became Northwest Savings Bank.
 It also changed its regulatory agency to the FDIC and became a mutual savings bank.